Jason Heyward is still trying to prove he was worth the money. (Julie Fennell)

 No longer a major asset in the speed department, at this stage Heyward is worth a late-round pick as a depth option, if for no other reason than to see if the nice spike last season in his barrel percentage sticks — along with the power.

 RotoRob Tune of the Day

 Now it’s your turn.
-Let us know in the comments below where you think Santiago Casilla will wind up and how you think he’ll fare in 2019.
+Let us know in the comments below what you expect out of Heyward in 2020 and going forward.